Jenway/CS61B/README.md

 - ### Lab 12 : Merge and Quick Sorts

+    The autograder tests your code, but who tests the autograder?

 - ### Lab 13 : Radix Sorts

 - ### Lab 14 : Fractal Sound